victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

         Note that `oauth2redirect` must be a string when setting the `loginMode` property.

-    -   In Interface Builder, as the value of the `loginMode` attribute.
-You set this in Interface Builder the same way you set other Screenlet attributes.
+    -   In Interface Builder, as the value of the *Login Mode* attribute.
+You set this in Interface Builder the same way you set other Screenlet attributes (via the Attributes inspector, with the Screenlet selected in the storyboard).
+Be sure to enter `oauth2redirect` with no period preceding it.

 2. Set Login Screenlet's `oauth2clientId` attribute to the ID of the OAuth 2 application.
 You can find this value in the portal's OAuth 2 Admin portlet.